smeisler/bids_workshop/bids-workshop/3_bids_conversion.md

 While this is not the official BIDS recommended way anymore, in favor of the BIDS URI which has the full (not relative) path, many BIDS apps still accept the legacy / relative path version and some are not set up for the BIDS URI yet.
 This includes QSIPrep (at least as of this time / version 1.0.0)!
 ```
 2. `B0FieldIdentifier`/`B0FieldSource` pairings.
 - - In this method, you give a fieldmap a name with the `B0FieldIdentifier` field in the fieldmap json.
-It can be anything, but you will want to make it intuitive such as `fmap_dwi`.
-Then in the EPI file you want to correct, e.g., the DWI json in this case, you would add `"B0FieldSource":"fmap_dwi"`.
+It can be anything, but you will want to make it intuitive, and it should be unique within the whole dataset, such as `sub-xx_fmap_dwi`.
+Then in the EPI file you want to correct, e.g., the DWI json in this case, you would add `"B0FieldSource":"sub-xx_fmap_dwi"`.
 ```{note}
 It is fine to have **both** of these pairing methods defined. fMRIPrep will always use the `B0*` naming fields over `IntendedFor` however.
 ```